ivypratiwi/lapatisserie/README.md

 # Local Setup
 Python flask is the package manager of choice here.
 IDE such as Visual Studio Code is required to run  this project.
 - Open the lapatisserie folder in the Visual Studio Code.
-- Run the terminal and type python run.py.
+- Run the terminal and type `python run.py`.
 Ensure that run.py file is in the same directory with the path in the terminal.
 - Copy the link into Google Chrome.
 - Run the Webapp in Google Chrome.

-## Further information
+# Further information

 View the [video](https://www.youtube.com/embed/4jLl3x35LkU) of the web app to understand its features.